yanivfl/-DistridutedSystem_ass1/README.md

 <br/><br/>
 ## Persistence
-we always have more workers than exactly needed in case one of the workers die. in addition we delete messages only after we have fully done the task the message was designated for.
+* We always have more workers than exactly needed in case one of the workers die.
+* We delete messages from the SQS queue only after the worker has fully done the task.
-What if a node stalls for a while? we have more than one worker/thread for every task so if 1 node stalls, another can take the message (visibility timeout) and perform the task. if there is an exception in any of the nodes (Local APp, Manager, Worker) we handle it, if it's an interrupt exception then we leave gracefully. if not we continue to work.
+* We used visibillity timeout.
+That means that if 1 node stall, another can take the message (after a certain amout of time) and perform the task.
+* Exceptions (in LocalApp, Manager, Worker) - we handle it.
+If it's an interrupt exception then we leave gracefully, if not we continue to work.

-an addition failure due to broken communication or failed nodes is missed information. we handled missed information by deleting messages after task has been done.

 <br/><br/>
-## Run process
+## Run process image
 Added in another file named: run_procces.png

+<br/><br/>
+## Statistics
+__Test:__
+* Client 1 - contains 3 input files, n=100.
+* Client 2 - contains 2 input files, n=100, terminate.
+(total - all 5 input files from the assignment)

+__AMI:__ ami-b66ed3de
+__Manager instance type:__ T2Small
+__Workers instance type:__ T2Large
+__Time for the program to finish:__